-Bengals’ Uzomah promises new phone, tickets to fan who took famous video
+Bengals’ Uzomah offers new phone, tickets to fan who took famous video

 That’s where Uzomah comes back into the picture.

 “CJ reached out to me and said he’d give me a new phone,” Day explained.
 “I wasn’t too worried about it.
-I like the phone I have, and he said he should be able to hood me up with some tickets. [...]
+I like the phone I have, and he said he should be able to hook me up with some tickets. [...]
 I’d rather have the tickets than a phone.”

-Turns out, Day will get both.
+Turns out, Day could get both.

+Uzomah messaged Day offering to send him the “newest” smartphone on the market as well as tickets to see the Bengals take on the Steelers or the Browns at Paul Brown Stadium.

 See a spelling or grammar error in our story?
 Please include the title when you click here to report it.